-Boatyard Restaurant is a newer addition to the Fort Lauderdale dining scene.
+Boathouse Restaurant is a newer addition to the Fort Lauderdale dining scene.
 The restaurant is situated along the New River behind the aptly named Riverside Hotel, so you’re sure to get plenty of boaters coming and going along this major waterway artery in the heart of downtown.

 An eat coastal, eat local philosophy drives the menu at Boathouse, so selections rotate based on season and availability.
-More impressively, Boatyard has cultivated several hook to table partnerships with local fishermen, so the catch of the day always offers something new to try.
+More impressively, Boatyard has cultivated several hooks to table partnerships with local fishermen, so the catch of the day always offers something new to try.

 Menu staples include a shellfish cart and Florida paella, which are crowd favorites.
-You’ll also almost always find salmon, mahi, swordfish and grouper alongside whatever Boatyard’s fishing partners have on offer for the day.
+You’ll also almost always find salmon, Mahi, swordfish, and grouper alongside whatever Boatyard’s fishing partners have on offer for the day.

 Kaluz is a dream for Fort Lauderdale carnivores.
-Between bone-in pork chops, beef ribs, prime rib, crab cakes and duck confit, you’ll find something amazing to satisfy your need for umami.
+Between bone-in pork chops, beef ribs, prime rib, crab cakes, and duck confit, you’ll find something amazing to satisfy your need for umami.
 But be sure to leave room for desserts like banana cake and bread pudding.

 Situated conveniently along the Intracoastal Waterway at Commercial Boulevard in Fort Lauderdale, Kaluz is easy to get to by car or by boat.